nuzayats/sql-beautifier/README.md

 sql-beautifier
 ================

-A standalone SQL formatting tool that uses Hibernate's `BasicFormatterImpl` and `DDLFormatterImpl`.
+A standalone SQL/JSON formatting tool that uses Hibernate's `BasicFormatterImpl`, `DDLFormatterImpl` and GSON for JSON.

 Inspired by http://stackoverflow.com/questions/312552/looking-for-an-embeddable-sql-beautifier-or-reformatter